This topic provides answers to some frequently asked questions about Services in Container Service for Kubernetes (ACK) clusters.

 Make sure that you set service.beta.kubernetes.io/alibaba-cloud-loadbalancer-force-override-listeners

-The following list explains why the CCM does not overwrite the listeners of an existing CLB instance:
+The CCM does not overwrite the listeners of an existing CLB instance due to the following reasons:

-If the listeners of the CLB instance are associated with applications, service interruptions may occur after the configurations of the listeners are overwritten.
+If the listeners of the CLB instance are associated with applications, service interruptions may occur after the listeners are overwritten.

 The CCM supports limited backend configurations and cannot handle complex configurations.
-If you require complex backend configurations, you can manually configure listeners in the CLB console without overwriting the existing listeners.
+To use complex backend configurations, you can create listeners in the console.
+The listeners do not overwrite the existing ones.

 Other issues